yzyii/luashitacast/README.md

 /lightningres /lres /thunderres /tres - toggles Lightning Resistance set on/off.

 [Special Commands]
 /warpme           - equips a warp cudgel and uses it after 30 seconds and locks equipment.
                     use /lock to unlock again.
 /addmp [number]   - adds a set amount of mp to decide usage of the IdleMaxMP sets for use when eating food or other +mp effects.
                     type /addmp without a number to display the current value.
+/lockset [number] - equips the given lockset and locks equipment
+                    use /lock to unlock again.
 ```

 ## Additional Commands for RDM: